Today I’ve setup my personal Bitwarden instance and migrated from 1Password to it.1

 1Password exports your passwords in their own file format, which Bitwarden can import.
 I lost all tags and attachments of my credentials.
 So there is some manual work to fully migrate.

 I’ve been happy with 1Password.
 I was still using their old version which I bought years ago.
 However, clients for the old 1Password version started to crash on macOS.
 That’s why I needed to decide which way to go:

 - stay with 1Password and subscribe to their app

 - install and maintain Bitwarden on my private server, which is maintained by myself in my spare time.

-Usually it makes no financial sense to maintain something you rely on yourself for free.
+Usually it makes no financial sense to maintain something you rely on yourself.
 I went with 2 nonetheless, let’s hope it’s a smooth ride.